Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Sliding Finite Window Approximation of the Belief MDP

 We call \(W_t\) the sliding finite window belief term, and call policies of the form \(Q_t = \gamma_t(W_t)\) \emph{sliding finite window belief} policies (with window size \(N\)).
 If it does not depend on \(t\), we call it stationary.
 Denote the set of all stationary sliding finite window belief policies by \(\Gamma_{FS}\).

-\emph{Remark:} This approach assumes that we start at time \(t \ge N\); although for a general MDP the first \(N\) steps may be significant, for the zero-delay coding problem we are interested in taking \(\beta \to 1\), so these first \(N\) steps will not be crucial.
-Accordingly, we assume that \(N\) steps have already been completed with some arbitrary \(\gamma \in \Gamma_{WS}\).
+\emph{Remark:} This approach assumes that we start at time \(t \ge N\); although for discounted MDPs the first \(N\) steps may be significant, for the zero-delay coding problem we are interested in taking \(\beta \to 1\), so these first \(N\) steps will not be crucial.
+Accordingly, we assume that \(N\) steps have already been completed with some arbitrary \(\gamma \in \Gamma_{\text{WS}}\).
 For notational simplicity, we assume that these steps have occurred from \(t = -N, \ldots, -1\) and thus the process starts from \(w_0\) (and the prior would now be \(\pi_{-N}\)).